mwczapski/api_development_with_private_swagger_editor/openapi_Spec_development_using_Swagger_Editor_In_Container.md

 It is also possible, and quite easy, to stand up a locally-hosted Swagger Editor, and eliminate the need to be on-line for this work.

-This document describes the resources needed to create a locally-hosted Swagger Editor as a Docker Container, and describes rthe workflow, with illustrations.
+This document describes the resources needed to create a locally-hosted Swagger Editor as a Docker Container, and describes the workflow, with illustrations.
 The github repository [api_development_with_private_swagger_editor](https://github.com/mwczapski/api_development_with_private_swagger_editor) includes this document and the shell scripts described herein.

 ## Pre-requisites